ThisIsNoahEvans/LiveWallpapers/README.md

 # LiveWallpapers
 Looped videos of iOS Live Wallpapers — apply to your jailbroken home screen for a cool look

+## Problems
+I've identified a small bug in some of the wallpapers where a single frame of the iPhone XS wallpaper is visible before the normal wallpaper starts playing.
+This will be fixed soon, and I'll update this message and repo when I have fixed it.
+Thanks for the understanding and I apologise!
 # How to Apply
 * On your iOS device, open this repo in Safari and find the wallpaper you'd like.
 * Tap **Download** on its page.
 When the video opens in Safari, tap **Share** and **Save to Files**.
 It's best that you save it to *'On My iPhone'*.